kkmzero/Logger/README.md

 ### Optional functions

 Log_Init and Log_End are completely optional, they don't do much except they add some text in the beginning and at the end of log file.
-Log_Init function also clears anything that was stored in log file before, so keep that in mind.
-I found this to be useful, however they can be both simply replaced by Log_WriteIn if needed.
+Log_Init function also clears anything that was stored in log file before.
+These functions can be both simply replaced by Log_WriteIn function if needed.